codsen/codsen/packages/string-left-right/README.md

 # string-left-right

-> Look what's to the left or the right of a given index within a string
+> Looks up the first non-whitespace character to the left/right of a given index

 <div class="package-badges">
   <a href="https://www.npmjs.com/package/string-left-right" rel="nofollow noreferrer noopener">